 GP struck off for prescribing to doctor-shoppers blames lack of training

-An IMG struck off for 12 months for prescribing to doctor-shoppers has argued his education around schedule 8 drugs was so lacking that he only learnt about the authority system after seven years of practise in Australia.
+An overseas-trained doctor struck off for 12 months for prescribing to doctor-shoppers has argued his education around schedule 8 drugs was so lacking that he only learnt about the authority system after seven years practising in Australia.

 Dr Atef Sallam, from Egypt, was first registered in Australia in 2004 and spent four years in hospitals before starting as a GP in the rural NSW town of Taree.